Home Energy Efficiency Key to Battling Climate Change

-The first ever comprehensive climate agreement, the Paris Agreement has attracted much praise from politicians and environment figures from around the world.
+The first ever comprehensive climate agreement, the Paris Agreement has attracted much praise from politicians and environmental figures from around the world.

 The United Kingdom is a part of the Paris Agreement and it seems the UK’s main climate policy will be to improve home energy efficiency.

-Home energy efficiency is seen as key in the UK to play its part in the Paris Agreement.
+Home energy efficiency is seen as key to play its part in the Paris Agreement.

-Many business and firms offer building surveys for competitive prices in order to establish where your energy is being wasted.
+Many businesses and firms offer building surveys for competitive prices to establish where your energy is being wasted.
 It could be through the ceiling, walls or elsewhere.

 For instance, the research found that just 14% of respondents could correctly identify the optimal temperature for a home.
 Moreover, it is estimated that UK adults underestimate the cost of leaving appliances, such as the TV, on standby mode.

 Other mistakes made including leaving the phone charging overnight, leaving plugs switched on, leaving the tap on whilst brushing teeth, and leaving the laptop on charge for over an hour.

 To emphasize the lack of severity regarding the issue of home energy efficiency, people who participated in the poll said they spend on average £905.41 per year on improving the aesthetics of their home and only £314.60 on boosting home energy efficiency.

 The Paris Agreement states that it aims to “hold the increase in the global average temperature to well below 2 °C above preindustrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above preindustrial levels”.